ob-yekt/simpleskills/README.md

 - Track your rank in **individual skills** or **total level**.
 - Show off your progress with commands like `/simpleskills leaderboard alchemy` or `/simpleskills leaderboardironman total`.
 - Cheer on the **top 5 players** in each skill or total level mastery, including those in the Ironman-exclusive leaderboard.
 - The mod doesn't stop at 99!
-Leaderboards continue to track XP after hitting max level.
+Leaderboards continue to track XP after hitting max level, and the Prestige system allows players a choice to reset their skills and gain a Prestige Counter on the leaderboards and scoreboards.
+- Leaderboards take into account Prestige levels.

 Perfect for SMPs and communities, leaderboards create a vibrant “endgame” where players strive to be the best.
 Who’s ready to claim the #1 spot?